 Travel Attractions Sensō-ji Sensō-ji Sensō-ji Quick facts Name: Sensō-ji Location: Tokyo, Japan Type of attraction: Architectural/Temple Built: 7th century Ticket price: Free Sensō-ji is a Buddhist temple in Asakusa of...

 Tokyo is Japan's vast and prosperous capital, as well as its main city, filled with art, dynamic commerce, and lively population, most of all.
 As the world's most densely populated...

 Japan, known in Japanese as Nihon or Nippon, is an East Asian island nation with a unique and very complex culture.
-Despite going through many war conflicts throughout the history, the people of Japan have focused on inner peace, tranquility,...
+Despite going through many war conflicts throughout history, the people of Japan have focused on inner peace, tranquility, and...

 Top hotels in Tokyo

 Tokyo has dozens of hotels of various star ratings, together with other lodging solutions, such as guest houses, hostels, and Airbnb.
 Bellow are some top hotel recommendations from our website.
 For a general hotel search, check the form at the bottom of this page or our hotel booking page.

 Set in a prime location of Tokyo, Hotel Chinzanso Tokyo puts everything the city has to offer just outside your doorstep.
 The hotel offers guests a range of services and...